QualitySushi/osrs-simulator/frontend/README.md

-OSRS DPS Calculator Frontend
+ScapeLab DPS Calculator Frontend
-A Next.js-based frontend for the OSRS DPS Calculator.
+A Next.js-based frontend for the ScapeLab DPS Calculator.
 This application provides a user interface for calculating damage-per-second for different combat styles in Old School RuneScape.
 Features

 Calculate DPS for all combat styles: Melee, Ranged, and Magic